-One of the advantages of the SCADA is to intervene and modify some of the main parameters of the network, like the topology.

-Open and closing some of the isolators or breakers the flow direction of the energy will change as the feeder's configuration changes.
+One of the advantages of the SCADA system is to intervene and modify some of the main parameters of the network, like the topology.
+By opening and closing some of the isolators or breakers the power flow directions could be changed as such switching could modify feeder configurations.
 Depending on the characteristics of the element to be operated, with or without flow as example, will provide more flexibility to intervene in the topology.

-The best use is in case of an area in blackout, the topology changes may reduce the area isolated.
+The best use is in case of an area that has had a blackout, the topology changes may reduce the area that has been affected.